Logo of AccediaContact us

-.NET 6: Top 10 New Features
+.NET 6: Top 10 new features

 Each year Microsoft rolls out a new and improved version of .NET.
 In 2020 we witnessed the release of .NET 5 - the successor of .NET Core 3.1 and .NET Framework 4.8.
 Being the first unified platform in the series, .NET 5 was everything we were hoping for and more.
 The version not only managed to fix the universal fragmentation that .NET is known for since its first release in 2002 but also brought us some valuable features for the very first time.
 Ever since the release of .NET 5, however, we have been closely following each new preview of the upcoming .NET 6 and C# 10 that are scheduled for later in November.
 This is the culmination of all .NET releases up until now and the first LTS (long-term support) version since 2019.
 In the following article, we are going to share with you some of the features we have found most useful in .NET 5, a year after its release, and give you a sneak-peak of what we are most looking forward to from .NET 6.

-Microsoft Release schedule
+Microsoft release schedule

 Beginning in 2020 with .NET 5, each November Microsoft does one major release.
 Customers can choose their preferred version – LTS or current release.
 They both offer the same quality, however, the length of the support varies – LTS versions receive free support for the next 3 years, while current ones – for only 18 months.